The Walt Disney Company [DIS] – Mismatched value: Check Out the Fundamental Analysis

-The Walt Disney Company [NYSE: DIS] dipped by -0.10% on the last trading session, reaching $117.53 price per share at the time.
-The Walt Disney Company represents 1.81B in outstanding shares, while the company has a total market value of $213.11B with the latest information.
+The Walt Disney Company [NYSE: DIS] gained by 0.04% on the last trading session, reaching $114.03 price per share at the time.
+The Walt Disney Company represents 1.81B in outstanding shares, while the company has a total market value of $206.47B with the latest information.

 The Walt Disney Company [NYSE:DIS]: Analyst Rating and Earnings